-The West Virginia Sheriffs’ Association has been working to provide you with an up to date and comprehensive website to use as a tool on a regular basis.
+The West Virginia Sheriffs’ Association continues to work to provide you with an up to date and comprehensive website to use as a tool on a regular basis.

 If you have any ideas that you think could improve our site or the Association as a whole, feel free to contact the Association’s Executive Director at email@example.com.

-Registration for the 2015 WV Auditor’s Training and WV Sheriffs Conference is open.
+Registration for the 2016 WV Auditor’s Training and WV Sheriffs Conference will open soon.
 For Sheriffs Office personnel, registration takes place online with the WV Auditor’s Office website.
-Vendors desiring to attend and participate in the WV Sheriffs Conference, click on the “2015 Conference’ tab above to get more information
+Vendors desiring to attend and participate in the WV Sheriffs Conference, click on the “2016 Conference” tab above to get more information

 WV Sheriffs join Governor Tomblin as he signs SB 435 into law, creating the WV Sheriffs Bureau for Professional Standards